Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 What does California law say about pregnancy discrimination?

-• 02Pregnancy issues may overlap with discrimination, retaliation, leave, and disability accommodation rules.
+• 03Pregnancy issues may overlap with discrimination, retaliation, CFRA bonding leave, FMLA, paid sick leave, and disability accommodation rules.

 Deadlines in employment cases are real, strict, and vary by claim — talking to an attorney early protects your options.